 When I started journaling in the early ‘80s, I looked forward to purchasing at least one new notebook every year and filling it up with journal entries.
 But after I started using the Day One journaling, my journal writing increased, and I got even more out of the experience.

-I still love and admire beautiful paper journaling notebooks, and understand the reasons why many people prefer handwriting over the digital format .
+I still love and admire beautiful paper journaling notebooks, and understand the reasons why many people prefer handwriting over the digital format.
 But a while back, I compared my written journals with my digital entries, and I honestly did not find a difference in my writing, except that I write a lot more in my digital journal, and I revisit my digital journals more than the paper notebooks boxed up in the closet.

 Why Day One?

-Day One is available not only my Mac, but also on my iPhone and iPad.
+Day One is available not only on my Mac but also on my iPhone and iPad.
 Unlike my early days of journaling, I would not always have my paper notebook available to me everywhere I went.
 With Day One, anytime I’m inspired or need to write, my journal is fully accessible.

-I love to use Day One so much so that back in 2015 I published an ebook about the much earlier version of the application.
+I love to use Day One so much that in 2015 I published an ebook about the much earlier version of the application.
 Since then, many new features have been added to both the Mac and iOS versions of the application to enhance the various needs of journal writers.

 - Each new journal entry automatically gets dated and timed stamped.